 All is right in the world when strawberry season has arrived in northern Michigan!
 It is now that we know the warmth of summer us upon us, and we’ll soon be jumping in lakes and relaxing on beaches.
 Plus, we can rest assured that there will now be an onslaught of sweet and flavorful local fruits to pull us right through to apple season and the cooling of the weather.
-This, my friends, is summer!
+This, my friends, is summer in Michigan!

 So, take a moment as soon as possible to pick yourself up some fresh, local strawberries and bite into those beauties!
 Strawberries that are left to ripen on the plants outdo those grocery store berries that were picked green and have been ripening in their plastic containers for weeks– in an absolutely unbelievable way.
 They are so sweet and flavorful that, if you’re anything like me, you’ll find yourself “accidentally” eating all the berries you bought for cooking projects and have to head back out for more.
 No one should be complaining about that mistake, of course, because more berries always equals more happiness.

 While Michigan doesn’t rank among the top nationwide producers of strawberries, they aren’t too hard to find these weeks when they are in season.
 Stop by your local farmers market and someone is bound to be selling some, or make a day of it and go pick your own!
 U-Pick Michigan lists the big “u-pick” operations throughout the state for your convenience.
 The best part about picking your own berries is surely all the berries that can go into your mouth while you pick more to take home!